How to Achieve Biodiversity Net Gain and Get Your Plan Approved

 (Last Updated 12th September 2023)

-Developers have known about Biodiversity Net Gain (BNG) for some time.
+Developers have known about Biodiversity Net Gain Company (BNG) for some time.
 So, they will know that, from this coming November, with only a very few exceptions, planning applications will only be granted on proof that their development site can show a minimum biodiversity net gain of 10% over the biodiversity value of the land before work starts.

 Many developers have already prepared for this, but many more have not.
 The Environmental Act 2021 becomes law in November 2023, when Biodiversity Net Gain becomes mandatory.